allofphysicsgraph/latex-in-arxiv/README.md

 I am interested in showing the important parts of a document by highlighting special words, or word phrases.
 Currently using ncurses for this task.

-I have been exploring various options for word tokenization/segmentation -> (which is not trivial or a solved problem as far as I can tell).
+Currently exploring various options for word tokenization/segmentation
+	(which is not trivial or a solved problem as far as I can tell).
-Many tokenizers default to splitting on white spaces introducing errors.
+Many tokenizers default to splitting on white spaces often introducing errors.
 Seems like building a word list is reasonable for this task.
 PunktTrainer from NLTK works well for building a tokenizer.